 Welcome to a triathlon weekend for the whole family.
 Since its start in 2008, the Tenson Tjörn Triathlon has grown to be one of Sweden’s largest triathlons.
-Every year triathletes from around the world come to the West Swedish island of Tjörn.
-This year some 1,500 participants will compete to see who can swim, ride and run the fastest around Tjörn and its surroundings.
+Every year triathletes from around the world come to the West Swedish island of Tjörn to see who can swim, ride and run the fastest around Tjörn and its surroundings.

 It doesn’t matter if you’re on the island as a competitor or a spectator.
 Alongside the competition there will be all sorts of exciting activities.
 If you don’t want to do a full triathlon you can compete in the fun class.
 If your children want to try a triathlon you can register them for the Tjörn Triathlon Ungdom & Kids Race, which is held during the same weekend.

 The Nordic Watercolour Museum – part of the world’s sweatiest art tour

 The Nordic Watercolour Museum, stunningly located by the sea in Skärhamn, fosters an atmosphere of clarity and creativity.
 During the Tenson Tjörn Triathlon, the museum serves as the start and finish for the competitions.

 Since its opening in 2000, the Nordic Watercolour Museum has exhibited world-class art, including works by Salvador Dali, Bill Viola, Louise Bourgeois, and by Swedish favourites such as Elsa Beskow, Anders Zorn and Lars Lerin.

 In conjunction with the Tenson Tjörn Triathlon you can try your hand at painting in the Watercolour Triathlon – the workshop with a sporty touch.
 Finish the three stations in the Watercolour Triathlon and you could be in for an award!

 Sculpture at Pilane – also part of the world’s sweatiest art tour